-- no shares shall be repurchased if the purchase price is higher by 5% or more than the average closing market price for the 5 preceding trading days; - no shares shall be repurchased for non-cash consideration; - the issuer shall not knowingly purchase its shares from a connected person; - i. no shares shall be repurchased at any time after a price sensitive event has occurred until such time as the price sensitive information is made public.
-In particular, repurchases are not allowed during the period of one month immediately preceded the date of the board meeting to approve the annual or interim financial results; and - ii. the deadline for publishing any such results under the Listing Rules, and ending on the date of the results announcement; and - no shares may be repurchased if that purchase will result in the number of listed shares held by the public falling below the prescribed minimum percentage.
+- no shares shall be repurchased for non-cash consideration; - the issuer shall not knowingly purchase its shares from a connected person; - no shares shall be repurchased at any time after a price sensitive event has occurred until such time as the price sensitive information is made public.
+In particular, repurchases are not allowed during the period of one month immediately preceding the earlier of: - i. the date of the board meeting to approve the annual or interim financial results; and - ii. the deadline for publishing any such results, and ending on the date of the results announcement; and - no shares may be repurchased if that purchase will result in the number of listed shares held by the public falling below the prescribed minimum percentage.